StAubinR/BNF-Interpreter/README.md

 After that, a input text area where you can paste your equation.
 If you want to generate a random equation to test, click Generate.
 Click compute and this program with execute your equation and compare its value with Javascript.

+Two webpages with two different BNF and the same BNFInterpreter are used:
+- SimpleMath.html use a very simple BNF with only mathematic equation
+- MathWithLogic.html include logic operators.